Skip to main content

 First Eligibility Check:

-• All prerequisite coursework designated by the program/department of the teacher candidate’s major must have been completed or be in progress
+• All prerequisite coursework designated by the program/department of the teacher candidate’s major must have been completed or be in progress.

-• Completion of work to address “incomplete” grades must be in progress
+• Completion of work to address “incomplete” grades must be in progress.

 • All applicants’ names are forwarded by the Field Experience and School Partnerships (FESP) Office to the Teacher Education Candidate Review Committee (TECRC) for a review of the applicant’s student conduct record and record of academic integrity.
-Applicants who are or will be on disciplinary probation or deferred suspension during the semester they plan to student teach are not eligible for placement by the FESP Office
+Applicants who are or will be on disciplinary probation or deferred suspension during the semester they plan to student teach are not eligible for placement by the FESP Office.

 Second Eligibility Check:

-As soon as final grades for the previous semester are posted
+(as soon as final grades for the previous semester are posted)

 • GPA overall and in designated portions of the degree program—grade changes after the initial posting cannot be used to help students meet GPA requirements for student teaching.